Skip to main content

 Past

-For more than a century the area between West Commerce and Dolorosa street has been home to some kind of market or plaza.
+For more than a century, the area between West Commerce and Dolorosa streets has been home to some kind of market or plaza.

 In the late 1800s, Market Square was located at Plaza De Armas by San Fernando Cathedral.
 It was then relocated to where it is now after decades of growth in the city.